biati-digital/alfred-calculate-anything/README.md

 # Calculate Anything

-Calculate Anything is a workflow for Alfred 4, that uses **natural language** and is able to calculate multiple things like currency, time, vat, percentage, etc.
+Calculate Anything is a workflow for Alfred 4, that uses **natural language** and is able to calculate multiple things like currency, time, vat, px, em, rem, percentage, etc.

 ## Why